-The simplicity of water-based steam cleaning can be appealing, but repeated use of too much super heated water can lead to risks of residual staining, mobilisation of salts and corrosion of hidden particles of Iron within some limestone surfaces.
+Water-based steam cleaning may seem like a fast and efficient way to keep a stone floor spotless but repeated use of super heated water can potentially cause issues.
+These include residual staining, mobilisation of salts and corrosion of hidden particles of Iron within some limestone surfaces.

 Steam can penetrate the small cracks and fissures on the surface of the limestone.

-This does clean the limestone, but will also embed water into the surface.
+This will clean the limestone, but will also embed water into the surface.

 Repeated cleaning using a steam cleaner can activate salts and weaken the stone over time.
 This can also lead to spalling or fragmentation of the surface.

-Surfaces that have been treated with an impregnating sealers can also be compromised.
-Steam cleaning does not normally remove the impregnating sealer, however repeated use can expose new fissures and capillaries within the stone.
-The newly exposed and unsealed surface takes in more dirt and becomes harder to clean, which then requires more frequent cleaning.
-This increase in cleaning can exacerbate the problem.
+Surfaces that have been treated with an impregnating sealer can also be compromised.
+Steam cleaning doesn’t normally remove the finish but repeated use can expose new fissures and capillaries within the stone.
+The newly exposed and unsealed surface takes in more dirt and becomes harder to clean, so then requires more frequent cleaning.
+This increase in cleaning can then, in turn, exacerbate the problem.

 CRUMBLING OF THE SURFACE?